Matt Rayner (alias)

 The day he left for France, he took a couple of activist friends with him.
 At the port they say his vehicle was stopped by a Special Branch police officer who questioned Rayner about what he was doing.
 This is now believed to have been a stunt arranged by the SDS in the knowledge that the activists would tell others about it when they returned, lending further credibility to Matt’s departure.

 Other friends of Matt visited him while he was supposedly living in Bordeaux and he made at least one excursion back to London to see people.
 He also wrote letters and made phone calls.
-He invited Serena to visit him in France, an offer she took up though they did lost contact after this.
+He invited Serena to visit him in France, an offer she took up though they did lose contact after this.
 She recalled the place where he lived as a flat on the top (3rd) floor of a large, old and grey tenement block.
 Her recollection is of it as being pretty bare without personal stuff, though this did not seem odd as it appeared he had not yet settled in.
 While she was there with him, he drove to a vinery where he collected a load of wine bottles, giving the impression this was related to his claimed work with a wine company.

 The following year, he said he was moving to Argentina, 'the reason being that the company has just landed a new contact importing Argentinian wine... which has inevitably meant a huge amount of extra work for us all'.
 A few more letters were sent, including one in which he claimed to have become 'involved with someone that I’ve got to know over the period of this year, but contact eventually dwindled away and he was never heard from again.
+One activist recalls getting emails from his for several years after.

 It is known that Bob Lambert authored a report stressing 'carefully crafted withdrawal plans' to convince 'increasingly security-conscious target groups of the authenticity of a manufactured departure... inevitably this entails travel to a foreign country'.
 Gravett, speaking of Matt's departure, said it bore the hallmarks of Lambert (whom Gravett also had known):